 Locally — and lovingly — it’s known as Lotusland.
 It’s the gateway to Whistler, and the crown jewel of British Columbia.
-It’s also where we wrap up our Canada: The Rockies and Vancouver tour, just in time for Pride.
 To help you relish your time there, we’ve put together a debrief regarding the west-coast wonder.

 Where to Sleep

 Ease into the Vancouver vibe with a stay at Listel Hotel.
 Only steps from Stanley Park, Robson Street, and Coal Harbour, the property exhibits one-of-a-kind modern art in every room.

 Take it up a notch and wallow in waterfront luxury at the Fairmont Pacific Rim.
 It overlooks the Seawall, so the hotel loaner bikes come in handy.
 Meanwhile, the poolside palm trees elicit tropical notes.

 Skwachays Lodge and Residence near the city centre is an Indigenous Art hotel exhibiting fair-trade First Nations pieces.
 The amenities include a rooftop sweat lodge and smudge room for spiritual cleansing.